open-telemetry/opentelemetry-ruby/website_docs/getting_started.md

 Adding tracing to a single service is a great first step and although auto-instrumentation provides quite a bit of insight on its own, OpenTelemetry provides a few more features that will allow you gain even deeper insights!

-[Automatic Instrumentation][auto-instrumentation] .

-[Manual Instrumentation][manual-instrumentation] will give provide you the ability to enrich your traces with domain specific data.

 [Context Propagation][context-propagation] is perhaps one of the most powerful concepts in OpenTelemetry because it will upgrade your single service trace into a _distributed trace_, which makes it possible for OpenTelemetry vendors to visualize a request from end-to-end across process and network boundaries.

 [Span Events][events] allow you to add a human-readable message on a span that represents "something happening" during its lifetime.

+[Manual Instrumentation][manual-instrumentation] will give provide you the ability to enrich your traces with domain specific data.

+[Automatic Instrumentation][auto-instrumentation]

 [repository]: https://github.com/open-telemetry/opentelemetry-ruby